Twins of Evil: The Second Coming Tour: Background

 Following the altercation between the bands' respective lead vocalists during the "Twins of Evil Tour" in 2012 that "almost came to blows," Zombie appeared on Howard Stern's show in 2014 and suggested he was "probably" willing to co-headline a tour with him again; finding the conflict petty.
 In the six years since the tour ended, the two frontmen privately made amends and decided to embark on another joint tour.
 Titled Twins of Evil: The Second Coming Tour, ticket presale began on March 19, 2018, followed by general sales on the 24th of the same month.
 Canadian band Deadly Apples was announced as the opening act in May.

 Initially, only 27 dates were announced.
 However, this eventually grew to 35.
 The tour's maiden show was on July 11, 2018, at the DTE Energy Music Center in Detroit.
 Zombie took a week-long break in early August to complete production on 3 From Hell while Manson headlined clubs with support from Deadly Apples.

-The show on August 8 at Jones Beach Amphitheater in Wantagh was canceled after Deadly Apples' set due to severe weather.